 Visualizations

 Imply provides a wide array of expressive visualizations that enable fast, interactive exploration of your data.
-The visualizations are not just static charts.
+Visualizations are not just static charts.
 You can interact directly with them by clicking on various graphical elements to select data segments for drill-down and deeper analysis.

-When you change the shown dimensions, the best visualization for the selected dimensions is automatically selected.
+When you change the shown dimensions, Pivot chooses the best visualization for the selected dimensions automatically.

 Overall